ratchanon-noknoy2318/ita-2024/README.md

 ## Summary
 Fixed critical routing failures in a legacy PHP hospital system, resolving HTTP 404 errors across multiple modules and restoring system stability in a production environment without a full system rewrite.

+> Note: This repository contains a simplified and sanitized representation of a real-world legacy system issue.
+The focus is on demonstrating the debugging and routing fixes applied.

 ---

 ## Impact
-- Resolved HTTP 404 errors across multiple internal modules
+- Resolved HTTP 404 errors across multiple modules
-- Restored access to critical hospital functionalities
+- Restored critical system functionality
-- Stabilized production system without downtime-heavy changes
-- Improved reliability of workflows used by clinical staff
+- Stabilized production workflows used by clinical staff
-- Performed fixes in a live production environment under operational constraints
+- Executed fixes in a live production environment under operational constraints

 ---

+## My Contribution
+- Diagnosed and fixed routing failures across the system
+- Identified and resolved broken URL handling and path resolution issues
+- Restored module-level functionality without a full rewrite
+- Applied fixes across multiple parts of the codebase in a production environment

+---

 ## Problem
-The legacy system suffered from:
+The system suffered from:
-- Undocumented PHP codebase
+- Undocumented and inconsistent PHP codebase
 - Broken internal routing logic
 - Incorrect URL path handling
-- Multiple HTTP 404 failures in production
+- Repeated HTTP 404 failures in production

 These issues disrupted internal workflows and reduced system reliability.

 ---

 ## Solution
-- Reverse-engineered the legacy PHP application structure
+- Reverse-engineered the legacy application structure
-- Identified broken routing patterns and URL handling issues
+- Identified broken routing patterns and failure points
 - Fixed path resolution and routing logic
-- Restored module-level functionality without a full rewrite
 - Applied incremental fixes to minimize production risk
+- Stabilized the system without introducing breaking changes

 ---